Contrast Grading Workshop

 I will show you how to adjust contrast, texture and tonal range that gives you precise control of selected areas and build the image slowly; I will also show you how to place tones and texture to give Mood often missing in pictures from Digital Capture.

 We will then go on the computer and start the conversion process; I will take you through two methods of Contrast Grading and also show you how good Adobe Camera Raw is for Contrast Grading, balance and textural control.
+I will show how to use essential Photoshop tools to help you create great Black and White images.

-Just in case you forget certain aspects of the Workshop I will provide you with my Contrast Grading 2nd edition DVD video tutorial. (that's assuming you don’t already have it)
+Just in case you forget certain aspects of the Workshop I will provide you with my Contrast Grading 2nd edition DVD video tutorial. (that's assuming you don’t already have it) with both courses.

-The cost of the Half day workshop is £130.00
+The cost of the Half day Workshop is £130.00

 "Firstly a BIG thank you to martin who was a perfect host today, i learnt so much....